euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 current Python versions.

 Another interesting work is NumPy4J [NP4J]_, which provides Java interfaces for NumPy by embedding the CPython interpreter.
-It features automatic conversion to Java-suitable types and thus allows easy integration with other Java frameworks.
+It features automatic conversion to Java suitable types and thus allows easy integration with other Java frameworks.
 A more general approach is Jepp [JEPP]_, which also works via embedding the CPython interpreter.
-It also includes conversion methods between basic Python- and Java-types, but is not specifically NumPy-aware.
+It also includes conversion methods between basic Python and Java types, but is not specifically NumPy-aware.

 However, none of these approaches aims for integration with Jython.
 In contrast to that, JyNI is entirely based on Jython.
 Though large parts are derived from CPython, the main Python runtime is provided by Jython and JyNI delegates most C-API calls to Jython directly or indirectly.

 ..
 Indirect delegation happens, if objects must be mirrored due to occurrence of direct access macros in the official C-API.
-We give more details on this in the implementation-section.
+We give more details on this in the implementation section.

 Usage